brandur/sorg/content/articles/acid.md

 distributed locking read-write transactions for when you need them.

 {{Figure "For best results, build your app on solid foundations."
-(NewImgSrcAndAlt "/assets/images/acid/foundation.jpg" "For best results, build your app on solid foundations.")}}
+(ImgSrcAndAlt "/assets/images/acid/foundation.jpg" "For best results, build your app on solid foundations.")}}

 ## Check your foundation (#foundation)